Fabio D'Andrea: Present releases and work

 In 2012 D'Andrea was asked to be part of the Liberatum Hong Kong International Festival of Culture along with Khalil Fong Pharrell Williams and William Orbit.
 Soon after he flew to Cannes for the Film Festival where he gave a guest performance for a party held by Fashion TV and Vogue.

 In 2013 was asked to be the first person in the UK to give a performance at Silverstone on the Peugeot Pleyer Piano, created by Peugeot's Design Lab team as a one off unique piano.

-Soon after he returned to Cannes for the Film Festival to conduct his own orchestra during the de Grisogono party at Hotel Du Cap Eden Roc, hosted by actress Sharon Stone, and attended by Leonardo DiCaprio, Colin Farrell, Paris Hilton, Tyra Banks, Alessandra Ambrosia, and designers Valentino and Robert Cavalli amongst others.
+Soon after he returned to Cannes for the Film Festival to conduct his own orchestra during the de Grisogono party at Hotel Du Cap Eden Roc, hosted by actress Sharon Stone, and attended by Leonardo DiCaprio, Colin Farrell, Paris Hilton, Tyra Banks, Alessandra Ambrosia, and designers Valentino and Robert Cavalli among others.

 D'Andrea continued working with the Kensington Temple gospel choir, writing songs and producing two albums, the 2012 album Forever and 2014 album More Than Enough.
 Both albums were given extensive radio coverage on Premier Radio, the latter becoming a top ten hit in the newly created gospel charts.

 D'Andrea turned his attention to film directing, having directed some of the music videos for the album More Than Enough which have been broadcast on TV channels UCB and TBN.